 Welcome to the world of CLOTH DIAPERING!

-Below are some tips that will get you on your way to mastering this new parenting skill while keeping your sanity and not becoming too overwhelmed with all of the new information.
+Below are some cloth diaper tips that will get you on your way to mastering this new parenting skill while keeping your sanity and not becoming too overwhelmed with all of the new information.

 Katie’s notes: Here’s my tell-all post on the first few months of cloth diapering, including laundry routines and learning the vocabulary.

-2. Start simple, start small – many parents start our their cloth diapering journey by trying to pick one brand and style that they feel will be perfect from birth to potty training.
+Many parents start out their cloth diapering journey by trying to pick one brand and style that they feel will be perfect from birth to potty training.
 While there is no wrong or right way to start, it is less stressful to start with a sampling of different styles and types to find out which diaper is right for your baby and your lifestyle.
 What works for the mom who stays at home with their baby might not work for the mom who has to leave their baby with a caregiver.

-Try pockets, all-in-ones, flats, and even prefolds.
-Don’t be scared to try something that looks difficult, it might just become your favorite system.
+Try different cloth diaper types with pockets, all-in-ones, flats, and even prefolds.
+Don’t be scared to try a cloth diaper type that looks difficult, it might just become your favorite system.
 You can always continue to build your stash as you find out what you like.

 Newborns go through a ton of diapers in the first few weeks and while it would be nice to save all of those disposables from the landfill new parents may just be too tired to manage one more load of laundry.